playframework/playframework/documentation/manual/releases/release25/migration25/StreamsMigration25.md

 * [Basics for Java](http://doc.akka.io/docs/akka/2.4.2/java/stream/stream-flows-and-basics.html)
 * [Basics for Scala](http://doc.akka.io/docs/akka/2.4.2/scala/stream/stream-flows-and-basics.html)

 You don't need to convert your whole application in one go.
-Parts of your application can keep using iteratees while other parts use Akka streams.
-Akka streams provides a [reactive streams](http://reactive-streams.org) implementation, and Play's iteratees library also provides a reactive streams implementation, consequently, Play's iteratees can easily be wrapped in Akka streams and vice versa.
+Parts of your application can keep using iteratees while other parts use Akka Streams.
+Akka Streams provides a [reactive streams](http://reactive-streams.org) implementation, and Play's iteratees library also provides a reactive streams implementation, consequently, Play's iteratees can easily be wrapped in Akka Streams and vice versa.

 ### Migrating byte arrays (`byte[]`/`Array[Byte]`) to `ByteString`s